quishqa/qualR.py/README.md

 # qualR.py
-This is qualR package python flavored
+This is qualR package, python flavored